Quokka-based understanding of outflows (QED) -- IV. Limitations of H$\alpha$ as an outflow diagnostic: Data Methods

 For this paper, we examine a subset of the full QED suite, which we summarise in \autoref{tab:params}.
 We focus on these cases because they produce outflows that contain significant quantities of the warm ($\sim 10^4$ K) gas that is the dominant source of \halpha\ emission; other QED simulations have outflows dominated by either cooler atomic and molecular material or hotter ($\sim 10^7$ K) supernova-shocked material. \autoref{fig:vis} shows slices of density and temperature for these three runs.
 For the colourbars we have chosen, warm gas embedded in the volume-filling hot medium is identifiable as dark patches in the temperature plots and corresponding bright yellow patches in the density plots.
 Warm gas that is present close to the midplane of the galaxy is part of the inter-stellar medium (ISM) of the galaxy, while that at higher altitudes results from a combination of entrainment and cooling.

 In order to understand how the results may vary with time, even for a fixed galactic environment, due to the inevitable stochasticity of wind driving, we select four or five snapshots from each of our three sample simulations for analysis.
+Our goal is to sample (approximately) independent realisations of the outflow at fixed environment, rather than to follow the detailed evolution of a single outflow episode.
 We select our snapshots to be at times after the simulations have settled to statistical steady state (see \citetalias{vijayan25}), and to be well-enough separated in time for the outflow to have traversed much of the simulation domain, so that we are sampling independent realisations in each snapshot.
+This choice reduces correlations between adjacent snapshots and allows us to quantify the snapshot-to-snapshot scatter in the inferred H$\alpha$-based outflow properties.
 For this purpose, we select snapshots $\approx 20$ Myr apart in the case of \fid~and \subsol, and $\approx 50$ Myr apart for \outgal, which has a larger vertical extent.
+Note that our method is somewhat different from and complementary to approaches aimed at tracking the acceleration history of a single episode \citep[as sometimes adopted in absorption-line based studies; e.g.,][]{carr25}.
+The single episode approach is meaningful when there are distinct outflow episodes driven by, for example, external interactions.
+By contrast, simulations are intended to represent a statistically steady driving environment, though the instantaneous mass flux can be strongly time-variable in \subsol\ run.
 We list the times of the snapshots we select for analysis in \autoref{tab:params}.